AjsonZ/E02a-Operators/README.md

 # E02a-Operators
+#This is a program that need to type in the correct operator to run the program

 #There is a problem that confused me a lot.
 #It's about randomize the item on the list and no matter how I fixed it, it kept printing out 'none'.
 #I have to fix it somehow.
+#It was fixed and everything seems to be correct!

 An exercise exploring python operators and data types